Isaac's Universe: Related

+Anderson's last novel was an adaptation and expansion of his Isaac's Universe stories "The Burning Sky" and "Woodcraft".
+In the novel's acknowledgements, Anderson noted that he had substantially altered his stories for publication in this edition - including changes to names, characters and setting - so as not to conflict with the original anthologies, or inhibit authors who might use the setting in future.
+The plotline involves the discovery of an artifact created by a mysterious forerunner race.

 Reception

 Science fiction scholar Gary Westfahl defined Isaac's Universe as a shared universe in the narrow sense of a "deliberate creation of a hitherto-unknown setting for writers to employ in original stories".
 In his estimation, Isaac's Universe is distinguished by "the unusual quality of writers" who contributed to it, a testament of Asimov's unique status in the genre.

 Speculative fiction researcher Anne Besson counted the open creation of Isaac's Universe as an instance where Asimov has put his notoriety to the service in the genre.
 While Besson considered the project overall a mixed success, she, like Westfahl, saw this as a good example of a cycle of fiction which is deliberately set up to go beyond one author.
 The experienced Asimov provided a fixed framework, and other and younger writers could work with this common universe, so that it ends up seeming limitless.

 Patricia Monk saw Isaac's Universe as "a new megatext" created by Asimov for new writers to expand, following the opening up of the Robot series to other authors.
 Monk pointed out the discrepancy between the design of Isaac's Universe as an invitation to beginners in the field, and the actual participation by distinguished writers.